 Keep an eye on your belongings, especially in crowded spots.

-If you’re visiting during a festival, be prepared for large crowds and plan meeting spots with friends or family in case you get separated.
+If you’re visiting during a festival, be prepared for large crowds and plan meeting spots with friends or family if you get separated.

 Is there Wi-Fi available in Chinatown?